hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/run-sql.rst

      - false
      - Boolean
      - When set to ``true``, the effect (if possible) is cascaded to any hasuradb dependent objects (relationships, permissions, templates).
+   * - check_metadata_consistency
+     - false
+     - Boolean
+     - When set to ``false``, the sql is executed without checking metadata dependencies.

 Response
 ^^^^^^^^